jeffskinnerbox/ubuntu-desktop/README.md

 ## Warning
 I had a wide range of problems
-(with folder synchrinzation, cut & paste, and other services) This appears to happen whe you [upgrade Vagrant or even change boxes][10]. when my version of VirtualBox and its Guest Additions where not at the same level.
+(with folder synchronization, cut & paste, and other services) This appears to happen when you [upgrade Vagrant or even change boxes][10] when my version of VirtualBox and its Guest Additions where not at the same level.
 Vagrant often doesn't like this and will result in things not working properly.
 If features are not working for you, check your VirtualBox and its Guest Additions version level.